Gigaspaces/xap-docs/site/content/faq/openspaces-faq.markdown

 ### Is OpenSpaces an open source project?

 Not exactly.
-OpenSpaces is an open community initiative built around GigaSpaces' core product -- the eXtreme Application Platform (XAP) -- and serves the following purposes:
+OpenSpaces is the top layer of XAP (eXtreme Application Platform) - a powerful, scalable In-Memory Data Grid.
+OpenSpaces is a package which wraps the core XAP functionality with a user-friendly Spring-based API, as well as additional patterns which have become common across many users and are now part of the library.

+We've decided to mirror the OpenSpaces source code to a public GitHub repositoy -- [Gigaspaces/xap-openspaces](https://github.com/Gigaspaces/xap-openspaces) -- so users can fork and/or clone it in order to

+- Review the code to better understand how certain features work under the hood.
+- Debug problems independently (in addition to posting a question on the [forum](http://ask.gigaspaces.org) or submitting a [support ticket](http://www.gigaspaces.com/support-center)).
-- Create an open platform that will enable the GigaSpaces user community members to contribute features, influence the development direction of GigaSpaces, and develop their own framework around it, without being locked into the existing abstraction.
+- Develop your own framework around it, without being locked into the existing abstraction.
 For example, users can implement their own event handler, which can take data from other sources than the space.
 They can also extend the Processing Unit to meet their specific needs.
-- Create an environment that will help in a standardization effort around the next generation middleware stack, based on POJOs and dependency injection.
-- Reduce vendor lock-in risk.
-Users can easily use the OpenSpaces framework to plug-in different implementations as the underlying middleware stack.

-The OpenSpaces source code is mirrored to the [Gigaspaces/xap-openspaces](https://github.com/Gigaspaces/xap-openspaces) GitHub repository, so users can fork and/or clone it to review the code, debug it, or even extend it.

 {{%anchor 4%}}

 ### What is the open source license for OpenSpaces?

 OpenSpaces is provided under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
-The distribution contains the source code of the OpenSpaces package.
 Note that the underlying GigaSpaces XAP implementation is provided only in its binary distribution format.
 A Development Source license for XAP will be provided to GigaSpaces customers.

 {{%anchor 5%}}

-### How is OpenSpaces related to JavaSpaces?
+### How can I contribute code to OpenSpaces?

-OpenSpaces introduces a JavaSpaces abstraction named [GigaSpace]({{%latestjavaurl%}}/the-gigaspace-interface.html).

-{{% info %}}
-We see this interface as a proposal for a new specification that will eventually be driven by the community, and not as a GigaSpaces specification per-se.
-{{%/info%}}

-The goal behind this abstraction is to provide a simpler interface that will fit into a POJO-driven architecture, such as Spring, with the following principles:

-- **POJO Entries** -- the data model in JavaSpaces is an Entry.
-An Entry has to inherit from a specific interface (Entry).
-Attributes are public, non-transient Java objects.
-This model is quite different from the model that was used before the POJO approach that became commonplace in JEE-related frameworks, such as JPA and Hibernate, which are now based on POJOs.
-A POJO data model is essentially a Java Bean representation with annotations that extend the model with meta-information, such as index definition, a persistence model, and more.
-The new GigaSpaces model uses POJO Entries and annotations for defining things such as indexes, persistence and replication semantics, and follows the same logic and semantics used today in JEE.
-This makes the integration of Space-Based Architecture with JEE a more natural fit. **Entries can still be used with the `GigaSpace` interface.**
-- **Declarative Transactions** -- the JavaSpaces API uses explicit transactional semantics in which a _transactions-handle_ is provided as an argument per method.
-While this model provides a finer level of granularity, it exposes more complexity to the developer.
-The transaction and locking semantics provided in the JavaSpaces specification support a limited set of transactional semantics.
-Spring (and therefore OpenSpaces) uses a declarative transaction model, which is essentially an implicit transaction.
-Developers can use annotations, or XML, to define specific transaction/locking semantics.
-- **Generics Support** -- developers can use generics to avoid unnecessary casting and make their interaction with the space more type-safe.
-- **Overloaded Methods** -- the `GigaSpace` interface uses overloaded methods that can use defaults to reduce the amount of arguments passed in read/take/write methods.
+The OpenSpaces source code is mirrored to the [Gigaspaces/xap-openspaces](https://github.com/Gigaspaces/xap-openspaces) GitHub repository, so you can fork and/or clone it to review the code, debug it, or even extend it.
+However, since this is a mirror repository, we cannot accept pull requests.
+If you have a suggestion, you're welcome to post it on the [forum](http://ask.gigaspaces.org) or email us at [contribute@openspaces.org](mailto:contribute@openspaces.org).

 {{%anchor 6%}}